zyd5csi8/Tableau-10-Desktop-QA/README.md

 **WHAT?** Tableau will perform queries in parallel **whenever possible**.That is, multiple queries in the same time.

-In more details, if we're using data from different data sources, Tableau will make queries in parallel without waiting one datasource query to finish before it makes the second query.
+In more details, if we're using data from different data sources, Tableau will make queries in parallel without waiting one data source query to finish before it makes the second query.

 *Before version 9.0, tableau desktop and tableau server can only build one connection to one data source, and perform the queries sequentially.
-So, the totally running time <= sum(single runnning times).
+So, the totally running time <= sum (single running times).
 After set the Parallel Query features, multiple queries will run at the same time to improve the performance.*

 **LIMITS**
 - **Parallel queries will run only when possible.**